aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-pictures/_index.md

 Aspose.Cells allows developers to add pictures to spreadsheets at runtime.
 Moreover, the positioning of these pictures can be controlled at runtime, which is discussed in more detail in the coming sections.

-This article explains how to add pictures, and how to insert an image that shows the content of certain cells.
+This article explains how to add pictures and insert an image that shows the content of certain cells.

 ## **Adding Pictures**